Understanding what PDH credits are and how they can be accrued and applied can have several positive impacts on career track in certain fields.

 But that's not always the case.
 PDHs are awarded by the state board or agency for a given profession, but the requirements for a CEU are specific to the individual certification or license of the state.

 CEUs are nationally recognized and standardized, so qualification is stricter.
 For each, it's wise to check with the institution awarding or recognizing your PDH or CEU to verify that your contact hours will be accepted.
+Additionally, by researching the institutions which certify ongoing education in your field, you may be able to find free continuing education resources.
+For example, critical care nurse practitioners can accrue training hours through the American Association of Critical Care Nurses.

 Possible Development and Education Activities